top of page

 Riparian Restoration

-Much of our work focuses on riparian areas (the area between the land and water) and wetlands.
+Much of our work focuses on riparian areas (the area between the land and water) and waterways.
 These areas are vital to overall water quality and the well-being of wildlife.
 Healthy riparian areas can filter fertilizers, pesticides, animal waste, and sediment from runoff before they enter the waterway.
 They reduce erosion by stabilizing the streambank.
 Healthy riparian areas also provide shelter, food, and natural corridors for wildlife.

 Fill out our Request for Assistance form if you're interested in implementing these restoration practices on your property.
 And be sure to check out our Landowner Guide to Buffer Maintenance and Success!